The FTDC, located in Weir Hall, is open Monday through Friday,

 Accessibility of Instructional Materials

 From Microsoft Office to Adobe pdfs to audio and video files, instructors use many different sorts of documents in the classroom.
 At the University of Mississippi, we are committed to providing equal access to all students, faculty, and staff.
 We are committed to upholding the Americans with Disabilities Act (ADA) by providing all persons with disabilities equal access to learn and grow.
 As such, your course materials need to be made accessible.
-Learn more about Accessibility and how to create accessible course material by attending one of the accessibility training workshops available at IT Training.
+Learn more about Accessibility and how to create accessible course material by visiting Accessibility & Technology Solutions or by attending one of the accessibility training workshops available at IT Training.